This could be the most expensive Super Bowl ever with ticket prices soaring

 The cheapest ticket currently listed on SeatGeek is $5,727, while the most expensive is a whopping $70,153.
 And if you're looking to go with a big group, an 18-person suite will set you back about $439,000, according to TicketIQ.

-Compared to previous Super Bowls, the average ticket price is nearly $1,000 more than the second most expensive game, Super Bowl LII.
+Compared to previous Super Bowls, the average resale ticket price is nearly $1,000 more than the second most expensive game, Super Bowl LII.
 During that game, between the New England Patriots and Philadelphia Eagles, the average resale price reached $5,373.
 Tickets for Super Bowl LIII between the Los Angeles Rams and New England Patriots was third most expensive at $4,657.